ydirson/gl-streaming/USAGE.md

 - Disabled by default.

 ## Client
+### USE_X11
+- Enable support for X11 apps.
+- Enabled by default.
+- Sample side doesn't use X11 so not enabled.

 ### • GLS_USE_SRVSIZE
 - Use server window size instead of X Window size.
 - Disabled by default.
+- This is enabled if USE_X11 is not enabled.
 - May useful for fixing draw size bugs.

 ### • GLS_EMULATE_VBO